 We used the DSIMULATOR\footnote{\url{https://www2.keck.hawaii.edu/inst/deimos/dsim.html}} software to design six DEIMOS slit masks (Mask01, 02, 03, 04, 05, and 06).
 The six masks were arranged within $26 \times 15$\,arcmin$^2$ of the SSA22-Sb1 field, and they overlap in the central $7.7 \times 15$\,arcmin$^2$ (Figure~\ref{fig:skydist_targets}).
 We achieved a doubled surface density of the targets in the overlapped area where no target was shared among the different masks.
 We prioritized the categories as T2 and T3 with previously confirmed redshift (T2prevz and T3prevz) $>$ T5 $>$ T2 $>$ T4 $>$ T3 $>$ T1, considering their number densities.
 We also prioritized the targets in each category in the following order: objects satisfying both the color criteria and the photo-$z$ range, objects satisfying the color criteria, and objects satisfying only the photo-$z$ range.
 Eventually, on average, $85$ slits per mask were assigned, excluding alignment stars.
 Out of the total 513 slits, $8$\,\%, $58$\,\%, $12$\,\%, $7$\,\%, and $6$\,\% are in T1, T2, T3, T4, and T5, respectively.

-A small part of the slits were also assigned to the following interesting targets: candidate Lyman continuum leakers identified with $NB359$ (LyC; \citealt{Iwata+09}), SMGs detected with AzTEC and ALMA \citep{Umehata+14,Umehata+18}, LAEs with the $K_s$ band detection indicating old stellar age (oldLAEs; \citealt{Yamada+12a}), LAEs lying within the LAEs’ low-density region (LDRLAEs; \citealt{Yamada+12a}), a damped Ly$\alpha$ system identified along a galaxy sight-line (galDLA; \citealt{Mawatari+16a}), and its counterpart candidates.
-We also assigned the remaining slits to proto-cluster members (PC) that were brighter than $25.5$\,mag in the $i'$ band and were spectroscopically confirmed as $3.04 \leq z \leq 3.12$ in previous observations (\citealt{Steidel+03,Kousai11,Saez+15,Hayashino+19}; see also Section~\ref{sec:otherdata}).
+A small part of the slits were also assigned to the following interesting targets: candidate Lyman continuum leakers identified with NB359 (LyC; \citealt{Iwata+09}), SMGs detected with AzTEC and Atacama Large Milimeter/submillimeter Array (ALMA; \citealt{Umehata+14,Umehata+18}), LAEs with the $K_s$-band detection indicating old stellar age (oldLAEs; \citealt{Yamada+12a}), LAEs lying within the LAEs’ low-density region (LDRLAEs; \citealt{Yamada+12a}), a damped Ly$\alpha$ system identified along a galaxy sight-line (galDLA; \citealt{Mawatari+16a}), and its counterpart candidates.
+We also assigned the remaining slits to protocluster members (PCs) that were brighter than $25.5$\,mag in the $i'$ band and were spectroscopically confirmed as $3.04 \leq z \leq 3.12$ in previous observations (\citealt{Steidel+03,Kousai11,Saez+15,Hayashino+19}; see also Section~\ref{sec:otherdata}).
 The PC slits are limited to the $8 \times 10$\,arcmin$^2$ area around the $z = 3.1$ LAE density peak, which roughly corresponds to the overlapped region by Mask03, Mask04, Mask05, and Mask06.
 We assigned these PC slits to perform high spatial resolution H\,{\sc i} tomography at {$2.5 \lesssim z \lesssim 3$}.
-The sky distributions of all the targets for the spectroscopic observations are shown in Figure~\ref{fig:skydist_targets}.
+The sky distributions of all of the targets for the spectroscopic observations are shown in Figure~\ref{fig:skydist_targets}.